surepassio/ESign-Sample-App/README.md

 ### Change Theme Of SDK

-To customize the theme of the SDK, you can modify the `themes.xml` file:
+To customize the theme of the SDK, you can modify the `themes.xml` file.
+If your project has set up the theme in the `styles.xml` file instead, the steps will be the same for that as well.:

 1. **Locate the `themes.xml` file**:
    You can usually find this file in the `res/values` directory of your Android project.